The following article was originally posted on the GuideStar Trust blog. Click here to read the original post.

 Conducting thorough background checks on all volunteers is one way to reduce risk, prevent potential issues, and protect your organization’s image.

 2. Knowing what volunteers have done (or hopefully not done) affects what they will do for you.
 It is impossible to know everything about a volunteer’s past.
 So, is gathering as much background information as possible the way to go?
 Not really.
-Most background screening professionals actually recommend collecting the minimum amount of information necessary.
+Most background screening professionals recommend collecting the minimum amount of information necessary.
 Take time to first consider the essential function(s) that will be performed by the volunteer.
 By evaluating the responsibilities and risks associated with those duties, an organization can identify the most accurate and cost-effective background check for the position.
 Examples of this include:

 3. Volunteer background screening reduces your management risk factors.
 Let’s face it – budgets can be extremely tight.
 Organizations of all sizes and types can find themselves working with a budget that simply wouldn’t survive a lawsuit.
 By working with a reputable screening company, and establishing a compliant background screening program, an organization can mitigate its risk in areas such as:

 At VolunteerHub, we’re seeing an increased demand among our clients for volunteer screening.
 This is why we’ve partnered with Trak-1, a leading background screening company.
 (You can learn more about their services by clicking here.)
-Regardless the screening company you choose to work with, I’d strongly recommend you find a partner that can offer the criteria outlined in this article.
+Regardless of the screening company you choose to work with, I’d strongly recommend you find a partner that can offer the criteria outlined in this article.
 Your constituents – and volunteers – will thank you for it.